Make Cloud MCP Server

 https://<MAKE_ZONE>/mcp/api/v1/sse

-With the MCP token specified in the Authorization header as follows:
+Specify the MCP token in the Authorization header as follows:

 Authorization: Bearer <MCP_TOKEN>